Jessie's Dad

 Jessie's Dad is a 2011 documentary film by Boaz Dvir.
-The film tells the story of Mark Lunsford, and his transformation from an uneducated truck driver to a child activist after the murder of his daughter Jessica by a convicted sex offender.
+The film tells the story of Mark Lunsford, and his transformation from an uneducated truck driver to an activist after the murder of his daughter Jessica by a convicted sex offender.
 As of June 2016, the film is currently on Hulu, available to the public.

 Background

 Before his daughter's murder, the tattooed, long-haired Harley rider drove a dump truck, lived with his church-going parents and spent most of his free time with his daughter.
 Jessie, as everyone in the small West Florida town of Homosassa called her, loved going to karaoke nights with her dad and playing outside in their mobile-home neighborhood.
 On February 24, 2005, John Couey broke into Jessie's bedroom and took her across the street to his trailer.
 He raped her, buried her alive, smothering her.

 After his daughter's body was discovered, Lunsford embarked on a journey to pass Jessica's Law around the country.
 It toughens penalties against sex offenders.
 So far, Lunsford has convinced 46 states to pass it.